Opendigitalradio/dablin/README.md

 * slideshows in a separate subchannel are not supported (just X-PAD);
 * for MOT the hardcoded (default) X-PAD Application Types 12/13 are used;
-* the TriggerTime field is not processed.
+* the TriggerTime field is not processed (except the value Now)

 ## License